kyngs/LibreLogin/README.md

 # LibreLogin

-Free and open-source multiplatform extremely customizable authentication plugin with outstanding features and API.
+Open-source, multiplatform, and highly customizable authentication plugin with outstanding features and API.

 # Quick information